 Our Maryland and Washington D.C. medical malpractice attorneys offer thorough, confidential case reviews

-If you are seeking counsel in the Baltimore and Washington, D.C. area, the attorneys of Schochor and Staton, P.A. provide skilled representation for medical malpractice claims.
+If you are seeking counsel in the Baltimore and Washington, D.C. area, the attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. provide skilled representation for medical malpractice claims.
 Our award-winning lawyers have a long history in the business and a track record of success, having recovered more than $1 billion in compensation on behalf of clients.
 To arrange a consultation, contact our office at 410-234-1000 or complete a contact form.